dymmond/esmerald/docs/application/settings.md

 Let us use an example where:

 1. We create a main Esmerald settings object to be used by the `ESMERALD_SETTINGS_MODULE`.
-2. We create a `settings_config` to be used by the Esmerald instance.
+2. We create a `settings_module` to be used by the Esmerald instance.
 3. We start the application using both.

 Let us also assume you have all the settings inside a `src/configs` directory.